WeltonAM/antonio_papa_courses/02_vue_admin/README.md

 The Task Vue Admin is a project that allows you to manage your tasks.

 ## Tech Stack
-- Vue 3
+- Vue.js
-- Vuetify 3
+- Vue Router
-- Vuex 4
+- Vuex
-- Vue Router 4
+- Vuetify
-- Vite
+- Axios

 ### How to execute the app